hasibzunair/msl-recognition/README.md

 python utils/prepare/prepare_wider.py --data_path datasets/WIDER
 ```

-which will automatically result in annotation json files in *./data/voc07*, *./data/coco* and *./data/wider*
+which will automatically result in annotation json files in *./data/voc07*, *./data/coco* and *./data/wider*.
+Finally, download the masks of random streaks and holes of arbitrary shapes from [SCRIBBLES.zip](https://github.com/hasibzunair/masksup-segmentation/releases/download/v1.0/SCRIBBLES.zip) and put in inside `datasets` folder.

 ### VOC2007 training